Scheduler task to delete old rows from database tables

 #1 Updated by Francois Suter over 7 years ago

 Several tasks have been opened to clear various tables (cache, etc.).
 Why not trying to make it more general.
 I wrote an extension called "cachecleaner" which is designed to clean up arbitrary tables.
 It works as part of the CLI lowlevel cleaner for now, but could be adapted into a Scheduler task (I've been meaning to do that for a long time, actually).

-#9 Updated by Christian Kuhn about 7 years ago
+#9 Updated by Christian Kuhn over 7 years ago

 Patch set 4 is a revised version that handles more than just the sys_log table: